BlueBrain/nat/.github/ISSUE_TEMPLATE.md

-_Tell in the title the affected section (ZoteroWrap, Notebooks, REST service, ...) between square brackets and what doesn't work._
+_Tell in the title the affected section (ZoteroWrap, Notebooks, REST service, External REST services, ...) between square brackets and what doesn't work._

 **NAT version:**